umbraco/UmbracoDocs/getting-started/creating-websites-with-umbraco.md

 ---
-meta.Title: Creating websites with Umbraco
-description: >-
-  This section shows you some beginner tools and information to get you started with Umbraco.
-From making a local installation to extending the backoffice.
+description: "This section shows you some beginner tools and information to get you started with Umbraco.
+From making a local installation to extending the backoffice."
-description: Find everything you need when creating and implementing an Umbraco project.
 ---

 # Creating websites